 - Westfield State University

-My experience as a criminal attorney representing hundreds of college students has revealed that these charges are most frequently brought because students are engaged in the activities that best allow them to enjoy their college experience.
+My experience as a criminal defense attorney representing hundreds of college students has revealed that these charges are most frequently brought because students are engaged in the activities that best allow them to enjoy their college experience.

 Unfortunately, many of those activities are illegal (often times because of the students’ ages) and multiple branches of law enforcement are specifically on the lookout for those students engaged in these activities.